DimaWide/01-pet-todo-auth-jwt-php-react/README.md

-## JWT Authentication with Token Expiry Countdown & Todo Task Rest Aoi
+## JWT Authentication with Token Expiry Countdown & Todo Task Rest Api

 This project implements a web application with JWT-based authentication, token expiration management, and a REST API for managing Todo tasks.
 It includes features for user registration, login, session management, task creation, updating, and deletion, with a countdown timer to notify users about token expiration.